 How Do I Sign Up for a Big Project and What is Involved?

-To sign up for a Big Project, simply click here.
+To sign up for a Big Project, simply click here or go to the CHLB Website on the CHRIST UMC Missions website.
 Information on each Big Project is available along with what will be required of each participant.
 Big Projects involve relational activities as well as construction related projects.
-Also included is contact information for the Project Lead, should you have additional questions.
+Also include is contact information for the Project Lead, should you have additional questions.

 What Do I Need To Bring to Work on a Small Team Project or Big Project?

-All materials and equipment will be provided by the Team Leader, for all scheduled Small Team Projects and Big Projects.
+All materials and equipment will be provide by the Team Leader, for all scheduled Small Team Projects and Big Projects.
 Also, lunch, water and toilet facilities will be provided for all activities.

-Childcare will be provided for age 4 and below at Christ UMC Children’s Ministry and Nursery.
+Childcare will be provide for age 4 and below at CHRIST UMC Children’s Ministry and Nursery.
 Childcare Sign-Up is required for a good headcount and for completion of a Medical Release Form.
-Childcare Sign-Up Deadline is Wednesday, July 17th.
+Childcare Sign-Up and the Childcare Liability & Medical Release Form is available here.
 Childcare will open at 8:30 am and close at 2:30 pm.
 Children in Childcare will be served a pizza lunch and will participate in scheduled children activities.

 Children, age 5 and above, should plan to accompany their parents on a “Family Friendly” Big Project or Small Team Project.